patrickpiedad/Website2O/src/content/posts/2025-01-13-mssa-complete.md

 In this final article, we'll break down my experience in the Cloud Application Development pathway into the following sections:

 - The Technical Stuff
-- The ProDev Learning
+- ProDev Learning
 - Help Me Be Not Unemployed
 - My Honest Take